cmouse/ip-sla-responder/README.md

 Installation
 ------------

-To install, run make (or gmake).
+To install, run make CC=gcc (or some other compiler, default is cc).
 This software expects linux 2.6 or better kernel, or kernel with similar facilities.
 It needs pcap(3) interface on kernel and AF_PACKET.
 It also requires librt and libpcap.

 Usage
 -----